Go to the Students section

 For a full sexual health screen, there are services are available in Oxford.
 See Oxfordshire Sexual Health Service.

-If the doctor has written a certificate which has been rejected by the mitigating circumstances panel, you will then need to speak to your Student Support Co-ordinator about this.
+If the doctor has written a certificate which has been rejected by the exceptional circumstances panel, you will then need to speak to your Student Support Co-ordinator about this.
 The Medical Centre is unable to provide further evidence.